onfido/onfido-sdk-ui/README.md

 ### 2. Generating a JSON Web Token

-For security reasons, instead of using the API token directly in you client-side code, you will need to supply a short-lived JSON Web Token (JWT) to initialise the SDK.
+For security reasons, instead of using the API token directly in you client-side code, you will need to generate and include a short-lived JSON Web Token (JWT)\* everytime you initialise the SDK.
 The easiest way to generate a JWT is via the [JWT endpoint](https://documentation.onfido.com/#json-web-tokens) in the Onfido API:

 ```shell
 $ curl https://api.onfido.com/v2/jwt?referrer=YOUR_WEBPAGE_URL \
     -H 'Authorization: Token token=YOUR_API_TOKEN'
 ```

 Make a note of the `jwt` value in the response, as you will need it later on when initialising the SDK.

+\* Tokens expire 24 hours after creation.
+See [here](https://jwt.io/) for details on how JWTs work.

 ### 3. Including/Importing the library